-CURRICULUM
+DMS CURRICULUM

-The DMS curriculum is a two-year (6 semesters), didactic and experential program resulting in a Doctor of Medical Science (DMS) degree.
+The DMS curriculum is a seventeen months (4 semesters), didactic and experential program resulting in a Doctor of Medical Science (DMS) degree.
 The curriculum will stress the interdependence of the biological, clinical, behavioral and social sciences.
 The emphasis will be on educating clinicians for primary care medicine, employing the distinctive medical model for the maintenance of health and treatment of disease.
-The second year educational track will emphasize adult-learning principles, curriculum design, and other faculty development topics.

-A primary care clinician must be skilled in problem-solving and demonstrate expertise in diagnosis.
+A physician assistant must be skilled in problem-solving and demonstrate expertise in diagnosis.
 The DMS curriculum will advance students' medical knowledge; provide an opportunity for students to collaborate with medical experts for the advancement of problem-solving skills and diagnosis.
-The curriculum emphasizes the integration of the basic and clinical sciences in medical practice.
-The curriculum is divided into a pre-clinical phase and a clinical or educational phase.
+The emphasis will be on educating clinicians to address primary care medicine in all health care settings and will employ the distinctive medical model for the maintenance of health and treatment of disease.